 In accordance with statutory regulations, we will forward copies of representations to the applicants in order that they may respond.
-Representations which are not previously withdrawn are included in reports that are considered by councillors at hearings and are published on our website.
+Representations which have not been previously withdrawn are included in reports that are considered by councillors at hearings and are published on our website.